madebits/madebits.github.io/blog/2019/2019-04-17-Why-VSCode-Sucks-At-JavaScript.md

 * To take over the terrible programming experience of TypeScript to JavaScript decorate files with `//@ts-check`.
 Who do they expect to decorate each file in a code-base like that?
 Anyway, every time I tried that, it make the whole error checking experience terrible and had to turn it off.
 VSCode will think code is TypeScript and will report non-sense.
 Not sure if VSCode developers have ever tried programming JavaScript for more than demo with it on.

 How can VSCode be better at JavaScript?
+Via management:

 > Force VSCode developers to do maintain some JavaScript project in parallel using VSCode.
 The older the code base, the better.